-As a new freelancer, you might not be too familiar with the current marketplace or going rates for certain types of work.
-Therefore, you might make a few "rookie" mistakes that could lose you money or even hurt your reputation among potential clients.
+As a new freelancer, you might not understand how to find, charge and work with clients, and it's expected you’ll probably make some novice mistakes.
 Here are a few things all freelancers should avoid if they want to succeed and grow their business.

 "Know your worth," Sachs told Business News Daily.
 "It might be tempting to offer discounts or lower your rates as a way to entice prospective clients to sign with you instead of the competition.
 However, make sure you have a clear understanding of the market conditions, and what sets your skills apart from the rest."